 His death was senseless, too, for he’d done no wrong.
 In fact, bribed witnesses had to be brought in to lie about him at his trial.
-One of the thieves who died with him realized Jesus' innocence: “We are punished justly, for we are getting what our deeds deserve.
+One of the thieves who died with him realized Jesus' innocence when he said, “We are punished justly, for we are getting what our deeds deserve.
 But this man has done nothing wrong" (Luke 23: 41).

-British writer Richard Jefferies told of a little boy who gazed at a graphic painting of Calvary and exclaimed, “If God had been there, he wouldn’t have let them do it!”
+British writer Richard Jefferies told of a little boy who gazed at a graphic painting of Calvary and exclaimed, “If God had’a been there, he wouldn’t have let them do it!”

 But God was there!
 He wasn't removed from the event at Calvary.
 Paul insisted “God was in Christ, reconciling the world unto himself" (2 Corinthians 5:19).